 The program empowered communities to be active participants in planning and decisions around the transition to renewable energy and enabled local environmental, social and economic benefits to be realised, including cost savings for local communities.
 It has also boosted Victoria’s renewable energy capacity which will contribute to meeting Victoria’s target of zero carbon emissions by 2050.

 The delivery of this program to each region in Victoria in 2021 was an expansion of the successful 3 year Community Power Hubs Pilot Program, which developed 3 hubs in Ballarat, Bendigo and the Latrobe Valley from 2017.

-By September 2022, these hubs will have collectively completed 25 community energy projects, amounting to 970kW of new solar capacity.
-In total, the projects will reduce carbon emissions by 1,384 tonnes per year and reduce community energy bills by $318,645 per year.
+By September 2022, these hubs collectively completed 42 community clean energy projects, amounting to 1454kW of new solar capacity.
+In total, the projects will reduce carbon emissions by 1,104 tonnes per year and reduce community energy bills by $207,435 per year.

-Since their establishment, the hubs have been working closely with community organisations across the state to ensure more community facilities reap the benefits of renewable energy, including upgrading lighting, solar and battery storage.
-They have helped to progress an additional 200 proposed projects by delivering feasibility studies for significant community-driven initiatives.
+Since their establishment, the hubs have been working closely with community organisations across the state to ensure more community facilities reap the benefits of renewable energy.
+They have helped to progress an additional 145 proposed projects and delivered feasibility studies for more than 10 significant community-driven initiatives.